shrinerb/shrine/doc/changing_location.md

-# Changing Location
+# Migrating File Locations

-This guide provides tips for changing location of uploaded files in production, with zero downtime.
+This guide shows how to migrate the location of uploaded files on the same storage in production, with zero downtime.

-The examples will use the [Sequel] ORM, but it should easily translate to Active Record.
-Let's assume we have a `Photo` model with an `image` attachment:
+_Note: The examples use the [Sequel] ORM, but it should easily translate to Active Record._

+Let's assume we have a `Photo` model with an `image` file attachment:

 ```rb
 Shrine.plugin :sequel